ibm-cloud-docs/cis/managing-for-reliability.md

 ### How to set up Origin Cache Control

- * Log into your IBM CIS account.
+ * Use the navigation menu to select Page Rules under Performance.
- * From the dropdown menu on the top left, select your domain.
+ * Create a Page Rule with the URL pattern that references your domain.
- * Select the **Page Rules** app.
+ * Add the **Origin Cache Control** setting with the toggle on.
- * Apply the Page Rules Origin Cache Control settings that best meet your requirements, as described in the following sections.
+ * Select Provision Resource.

 ### Page Rule precedence

 Two specific Page Rules take precedence for caching overall:

- * If a Page Rule is set to **Bypass Cache**, the resources that match that Page Rule are not cached.
+ * If a Page Rule has **Cache Level** set to `Bypass`, the resources that match that Page Rule are not cached.
 IBM CIS still acts as a proxy, and our other performance features remain active.
 However, your content won't be served from our cache, it will be fetched from your origin server directly.

- * If a Page Rule is set to **Cache Everything**, resources that match the Page Rule are cached.
-Using this Page Rule setting is the only way to tell us to cache resources beyond what we consider static, including HTML.
+ * If a Page Rule has **Cache Level** set to `Cache everything`, resources that match the Page Rule are cached. **Using this Page Rule setting is the only way to tell us to cache resources beyond what we consider static, including HTML.**

- * If no Page Rule is set, we will use the Standard caching mode, which is based the extension of the resource.
+If no Page Rule is set, we will use the `Standard` caching mode, which is based the extension of the resource.
 We will cache static resources only (as mentioned previously).

 ### Origin cache-control headers

 The second way to alter what IBM CIS will cache is through caching headers sent from the origin.
-CIS will respect these settings, but you can override them by specifying an **Edge Cache TTL**.
+CIS will respect these settings, but you can override them by specifying an **Edge Cache TTL** Page Rule setting.
 Here are the headers we consider when deciding what resources to cache from your origin:

  * If the **Cache-Control** header is set to `private`, `no-store`, `no-cache`,  or `max-age=0`, or if there is a cookie in the response, then IBM CIS will not cache the resource.
 Note that sensitive material should not be cached, so you might consider using one of these headers in that case.